manjunath412/ziptimezone/README.rst

 This is a python package with US Zip Code convenience functions such as those listed in the examples below.
 It uses the geonames data, coupled with the timezonefinder package.
 It uses a mapping of the popular timezone regions in US, and returns the outputs accordingly.
+Latest release includes dependency fixes and documentation updates.

 Quick Guide: